Watts-Energy/Watts.Azure/README.md

 It's by no means a complete suite of tools to work with Azure, but it's a starting point.
 Any contributions that make it more complete are extremely welcome!

 It also makes it easy to set up backup or data migrations in Azure Table Storage, by using the fluent interface for the [Azure Data Factory Copy Data activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-data-movement-activities).
 In particular, it is convenient for creating backups, which can even be incremental, where you only copy the data that is not already present in an existing backup storage.
+There is a specific utility exactly for this purpose.
+It is described in the section [Azure Table Storage Backup](#azure-table-storage-backup).

 Some tools for working directly with Azure Table Storage, Azure Blob Storage, Azure Service Bus Topics and Azure Data Factory are also implemented.